charlieroth/charlieroth/README.md

-Software engineer studying and implementing distributed systems
+Studying and implementing distributed systems